 The following ingrown hair prevention steps are simple to implement and will go a long way in keeping your face clear.

 • Be sure that each time you shave you are using a single-blade sharp razor.

 • Make certain that you are shaving each time in the direction that the facial hair is growing.

 • After you are done shaving, apply a cool and clean washcloth to the skin to reduce any irritation.

-• Before you shave, wet your skin with warm water and always use a lubricating get or cream.
+• Before you shave, wet your skin with warm water and always use a lubricating gel or cream.

 • Try to use as little strokes as possible when shaving to lessen the chances of hairs growing back into the skin.

-• When using an electric razor, hold it slightly above the skin when shaving.
+• When shaving with an electric razor, hold it slightly above the skin.

 • Make certain that you are rinsing off the razor blade after every stroke.